HBO’s ‘Westworld’ Season 4 Confirmed Before Season 3 Has Even Aired

-While fans are still waiting for news of a premiere date for Season 3 of HBO’s Westworld, the news has emerged that the hit sci-fi series has already been renewed for a fourth season.
+While fans are still waiting for news of a premiere date for Season 3 of HBO’s Westworld, news has emerged that the hit sci-fi series has already been renewed for a fourth season.

 According to Discussing Film, HBO has already renewed Westworld for a fourth season.
 And, even though previous seasons have been aired two years apart, Season 4 of Westworld will likely air in 2021, which is awesome news for fans of the series.
 Previously, Westworld aired in the alternate years to HBO’s other juggernaut series, Game of Thrones.
 Now that Game of Thrones has concluded, it is possible that Westworld will now fill this gap as well.